cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 - "Learn how to implement this method using ROOT library for c++"

 keypoints:
+- "The dataset for this tutorial contemplates one Muon Id (Tracker Muon) with it's three quantities (pT, Eta, Phi)"
 - "You'll only need to change the ```/src/DoFit.cpp``` file if some of the fits aren't usable.
 Apart from that everything will be done on the ```Efficiency.C```"
 - "Documentation available [here](https://github.com/AthomsG/LIP_INTERNSHIP/blob/master/Documentation.md)"
 ---